Stangelissen/User-role-plugin/README.md

 To use:

 1. Add file to map
-2. upload map to plugins in yourt ftp
+2. upload the in your ftp to plugins